wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.     Expires September 22, 2016              [Page 19]
+Contavalli, et al.       Expires October 7, 2016               [Page 19]

-Internet-Draft        Client Subnet in DNS Queries            March 2016
+Internet-Draft        Client Subnet in DNS Queries            April 2016

    To counter this, the ECS option in a response packet MUST contain the